michael-upton97/cscompubdraft/mySite/wp-content/plugins/megamenu/readme.txt

 * New Feature: Menu Item Description support added
 * New Feature: Add "Active Menu Instance" setting to allow mega menu to only be applied to an individual instance of a wp_nav_menu call (rather than all of them)
 * Fix: Hover not working on some devices with touch screens.
 This has been tested for Hover, Hover Intent and Click on:
-Mac FireFox/Safari/Chrome, Windows Edge/IE9/IE10/IE11/FireFox/Chrome, iPhone, iPad Chrome/Safari, Andoid Default/Chrome.
+Mac FireFox/Safari/Chrome, Windows Edge/IE9/IE10/IE11/FireFox/Chrome, iPhone, iPad Chrome/Safari, Android Default/Chrome.
 If you have problems with touch or hover, please post in the support forums detailing exactly which Operating System, Browser and Event you are using so that I can reproduce the issue here.
 * Fix: Mobile menu now always switches to click, even on desktops
 * Fix: Responsive Breakpoint validation
 * Fix: Swiping background on touch devices hides sub menus